rouskinlab/seismic-rna/src/userdocs/formats/data/sample.rst

 Profile layer
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The deepest layer describes one profile made from the section (a profile is a series of relationship data, from either the ensemble average or from one cluster).
+The deepest layer describes one profile made from the region (a profile is a series of relationship data, from either the ensemble average or from one cluster).